six-two/self-unzip.html/README.md

 ## Encryption

-Encryption uses AES-GCM for encryption and tamper detection and PBKDF2 with 1 million rounds of SHA-256 for password derivation.
+Encryption uses AES-GCM for encryption and tamper detection and PBKDF2 with slightly over 1 million rounds of SHA-256 for password derivation.
 The code has not been audited, so use it with caution.
 If data security is very important to you may want to manually encrypt it beforehand (for example using `gpg`).